 APPROVALS: Currently, there are no GE corn events legally approved in Nicaragua.
 The private sector relies on import permits from the Government of Nicaragua for the importation of GE grains.
 In 2005, the GON announced Ministerial Resolution 034-2005 which approved the issuance of phytosanitary permits for 15 GE corn events (676, 678, and 680, MS3, MS6, BT 176, BT11, CT 1507, MON 863, MON 810, T14, T25, DLL25, and GA21).
 However, this ministerial resolution is no longer current.
-The private sector and the GON are working together to finalize the implementing regulations of Law 705 and to update the aforementioned resolution.
+In the last three years, the private sector and the GON worked together to finalize the implementing regulations of Law 705 and to update the aforementioned resolution.
+However, no substantial progress was made.
+At the moment, biotechnology is not a priority for the Government of Nicaragua.